stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/secret-distribution.md

 ```

 Now using this Template we can propagate registry secret to different namespaces that has some common set of labels.
-By using this label approach we don't have to maintain list of namespace on which we want to create this secret.
+By using this label approach we don't have to maintain list of namespaces where we would like this secret to be created.
-Will just add one label, say `kind: registry` and whichever namespace will have this label will get this secret.
+For example, will just add one label `kind: registry` and all namespaces with this label will get this secret.

 For propagating it on different namespaces dynamically will have to create another resource called `TemplateGroupInstance`.
 `TemplateGroupInstance` will have `Template` and `matchLabel` mapping as shown below: